-Principal Investigator: Dr Yvonne McDermott Rees, Swansea University
+Principal Investigator: Prof Yvonne McDermott Rees, Swansea University

-Yvonne is Associate Professor of Law at the Hillary Rodham Clinton School of Law, Swansea University.
+Yvonne is Professor of Law at the Hillary Rodham Clinton School of Law, Swansea University.
 Her research interests include evidence and proof, international criminal procedure and human rights law, and she has published widely in these fields.
-She is the author of Fairness in International Criminal Trials (Oxford University Press, 2016) and Proving International Crimes (Oxford University Press, forthcoming 2020).
-She is Associate Academic Fellow of the Honourable Society of the Inner Temple, Door Tenant at Invictus Chambers, London, and a member of the Legal Action Committee at GLAN Law – the Global Legal Action Network.
+She is the author of Fairness in International Criminal Trials (Oxford University Press, 2016) and Proving International Crimes (Oxford University Press, forthcoming 2021).
+She is Associate Academic Fellow of the Honourable Society of the Inner Temple and a member of the Legal Action Committee at GLAN Law – the Global Legal Action Network.

 Co-Investigator: Dr Phil Bartie, Heriot-Watt University